Samuy93/sfdc-web-app/README.md

 Simple boilerplate for a web app and develop locally within VF.

 # login.config.js
-Use this file for login to salesforce org.
+Use this file for login credentials to salesforce org.

 # sr.config.js
 Use this file for specify details of the static resource before deploy to salesforce.